 People-Pleasing Leadership (and Its Destructive Nature)

-On the surface it sounds like such a harmless—even noble—idea.
-Yet people pleasing is a silent killer of organizations.
-And whether it’s allowed to do its insidious work or it's exposed and rooted out has everything to do with leadership.
+On the surface it sounds like such a harmless—even noble—idea, yet people pleasing is a destructive, silent killer of organizations.
+And whether it’s allowed to do its insidious work or is exposed and rooted out has everything to do with leadership.

 Have you ever been part of organizations where very little gets done because decisions can’t be made?
 How about having to deal with constant changes of direction because first someone and then another said they did or didn’t like something?
-How about your capacity being spread too thin because you feel pressured to say “yes” to every client who approaches you for service?
+How about your capacity being spread too thin because you feel pressured to say yes to every client request or every group or individual who approaches you for service?

 We could go and on, but you get the point.
-This constant “paralysis by analysis” and inability to progress and stay on track is very often linked to a leader’s inability to say “no” coupled with his or her constant need to feel liked and accepted.
-Often, this failure comes disguised as “good customer service” (the customer is always right), striving for excellence, and trying to keep everyone happy.
+This constant “paralysis by analysis” and inability to progress and stay on track is very often linked to a leader’s inability to say no coupled with his or her constant need to feel liked and accepted.
+More often than not, this failure comes disguised as “good customer service” (the customer’s always right), striving for excellence and trying to keep everyone happy.

-During Jesus’ three-year public ministry, we witness many of His interactions with various groups of people and individuals.
-Without a doubt, He displayed incredible love and unmatched kindness, and He extended more grace than we can ever fully understand.
-Yet, even when pressured, challenged and tempted, He never once fell prey to the mentality that suggests everyone should be pleased.
+During Jesus’ three-year public ministry, we witness many interactions with various groups of people and individuals, and without a doubt, He displayed incredible love and unmatched kindness, and He extended more grace than we can ever fully understand.
+Yet, even when pressured, challenged and tempted, He never once fell prey to the “got to please everyone” mentality.

-He was not concerned with pleasing everyone and keeping them all happy.
-In fact, He was very selective about where He performed miracles and about who was going to be on His team.
-And He did not shy away from rebuking, correcting and saying “no.”
+Not only was He not concerned about pleasing everyone and keeping everyone happy, he was very selective about where He performed miracles and about who was going to be on His team.
+And He did not shy away from rebuking, correcting and saying no.

-Once Jesus reveals to Peter what will transpire, Peter starts rebuking Jesus, telling Him, “God forbid it, Lord!
+Do you remember the time when Jesus told Peter that in order to fulfill His Father’s “strategic plan” some hard calls had to be made and He would have to suffer and die?
+Do you remember Peter’s response?
+It’s such a classic!
+Once Jesus reveals to Peter what’s about to transpire, Peter starts rebuking Jesus, telling Him, “God forbid it, Lord!
 This shall never happen to You” (Matthew 19:22).
-Instead of falling to pressure from one of His closest teammates, Jesus immediately rebuked Peter.
-He let him know that leaving His Father’s plan unfulfilled was not an option and that Peter’s mind was not on God’s interests but man’s.
+Instead of falling to pressure from one of his closest teammates, Jesus immediately rebuked Peter and let him know that leaving His Father’s plan unfulfilled was not an option and that Peter’s mind was not on God’s interests but man’s.

 The interaction between Peter and Jesus is such a great picture of what often happens in our organizations.
-When tough calls need to be made, “Peters” will often try to talk the leader out of following an agreed-upon direction.
-And when the leader gives in to the pressure for the sake of making everyone happy, what follows next is constant disruption, lack of commitment to stay on the path, and chaos.
+When tough calls need to be made, one or more “Peters” will often try to talk the leader out of following an agreed-upon path and direction.
+And when the leader gives in to the pressure for the sake of making everyone happy, what follows next is constant disruption, lack of commitment to stay on the path and chaos.

 Jesus, who had the power to heal every sickness and raise every dead body, did not.
 He chose not to perform many miracles in His own hometown because of the people’s disbelief.